-^{7.} See Torrey McConnell, Note and Comment, The War on Women: The Collateral Consequences of Female Incarceration, 21 LEWIS & CLARK L. REV. 493, 501 (2017); Peter M. Carlson, Public Policy, Women, and Confinement: A Plea for Reasonableness, 14 WM. & MARY J. WOMEN & L. 245, 251-52 (2008).
+^{7.} See Torrey McConnell, Note and Comment, The War on Women: The Collateral Consequences of Female Incarceration, 21 Lewis & Clark L. Rev. 493, 501 (2017) (explaining that "[b]ecause women still make up such a minority of the prison population, facilities lack the motivation and the financial resources to take into ac- count the key differences between male and female offenders."); Peter M. Carlson, Public Policy, Women, and Confinement: A Plea for Reasonableness, 14 WM. & MARY J. WOMEN & L. 245, 251-52 (2008).

 ^{8.} See Adam Harris, Women in Prison Take Home Economics, While Men Take Carpentry, THE ATLANTIC (Apr.
-30, 2018), https://perma.cc/XZN2-65AX.
+30, 2018), https://perma.cc/DT6V-V354.

-trauma focus needed to adequately respond to the complex mental health issues present."9 Similarly, substance abuse treatment programs were developed in response to men's motivations for using drugs-which often differ from women's reasons for using drugs.10 Scholars also note that female prisoners are more likely to have been the only parent living with and caring for minor children preceding their arrest.11 Yet, women often face greater barriers to visiting with their children because the lower number of female correctional facilities means they are often sent further from home to serve their sentences than their male counterparts.12 These discrepancies are compounded by the "tough on crime" shift in criminal justice policy that has resulted in a tightening of prison budgets for rehabilitative programming across correctional facilities generally.13
+of medical and mental health conditions than male prisoners, studies show that adequate health services are either limited or "lack the trauma focus needed to adequately respond to the complex mental health issues present."
+Similarly, substance abuse treatment programs were developed in response to men's motivations for using drugs, which often differ from women's reasons for using drugs.
+Scholars also note that female prisoners are more likely to have been the only parent living with and caring for minor children preceding their arrest.
+Yet, women often face greater barriers to visiting with their children because the lower number of female correctional facilities means they are often sent further from home to serve their sentences than their male counterparts.
+These discrepancies are compounded by the "tough on crime" shift in criminal justice policy that has resulted in a tightening of prison budgets for rehabilitative programming across correctional facilities generally.